adityamajji1654/ImageClassifier/README.md

 Once the application is running, follow these steps:

-1. Click on the "Upload Image" button to select an image file (in JPG or PNG format).
+1. Click on the "Browse Files" button to select an image file (in JPG or PNG or JPEG or WEBM format).
 2. Wait for the model to load and process the image.
 3. The application will display the uploaded image along with the prediction result.
 4. The prediction will indicate whether the image is most likely AI-generated or a real image.